Kathy Bates Biography

 Continuing in theatre, it was her performance as Joanne in the theatre show, ‘Vanities’ that proclaimed her to fame.
 The show highlighted her acting prowess and immense talent as a performer.

-She starred opposite Karen Black and Cher in the Robert Altman directed theatrical release, ‘Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean’.
-The success of the drama led to a release of a film version of the same in 1982.
-The film earned her, her first big screen success, as audience now recognized and noticed her.
+She starred opposite Karen Black and Cher in the Robert Altman-directed theatrical release, ‘Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean’.
+The success of the drama led to the release of a film version of the same in 1982.
+The film earned Bates her first big-screen success, as the audience now recognized and noticed her.

-In 1983, she starred in the Pulitzer-prize winning play, ‘Night, Mother’ opposite Anne Pitoniak.
-The show earned her, her first Tony Award.
-She followed this up by ‘Off Broadway’ and Terrence McNally's ‘Frankie and Johnny in the Clair de Lune’, the latter of which ran for 533 performances.
+In 1983, she starred in the Pulitzer-prize-winning play, ‘Night, Mother’ opposite Anne Pitoniak.
+She also received her first Tony Award for her performance in the play.
+She followed this up with ‘Off Broadway’ and Terrence McNally's ‘Frankie and Johnny in the Clair de Lune’, the latter of which ran for 533 performances.

 In 1988, she succeeded Amy Irving in the off-Broadway production of ‘The Road to Mecca’.
-Despite having a super successful theatre career, the big screen fame eluded her.
+Despite having a super successful theatre career, big-screen fame eluded her.
 She failed to receive offers to portray her award-winning stage characters on the screen.

 Taking the success story forward, she played the character of an acid-tongued political advisor Libby Holden in the film, ‘Primary Colors’.
 Adapted from a book in which political journalist Joe Klein gave an account of his experiences on the Presidential campaign trail, the film was a major success and earned her a nomination at the Academy Awards.